Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; A Comprehensive Analysis of Design Patterns for REST API SDKs.md

 After several months of managing the SDKs for Honcho manually, we decided to take a look at the options available for automatically generating SDKs.

-From our research we picked a platform and have made brand new SDKs for Honcho that use idiomatic code, are well documented, and let us support more languages.
+From our research we picked a platform and have made brand-new SDKs for Honcho that use idiomatic code, are well documented, and let us support more languages.
 # Introduction
 For the past few months I have been working on managing the [Honcho](https://honcho.dev) project and its associated SDKs.
 We've been taking the approach of developing the SDK manually as we are focused on trying to find the best developer UX and maximize developer delight.